 From there he quickly developed a reputation not just for his craft, but also for the extent of his scientific knowledge, the depth and speed of his thinking the perfect complement to a considerable skill-set.
 After forming his own company, and working throughout much of sub-Sahara Africa, Phil has been courted by television, presenting I Shouldn’t Be Alive for the Discovery Channel, and advising Bear Grylls in Man Vs Wild.
 He was made a partner at Royal African Safaris in 2009.

 A hugely capable man, one as at home in the company of the great and the good as he is fixing the engine of his 4 x 4 Landrover, to safari with Phil is to enter into a world in which comfort is never confused with gold tap luxury, where what matters is great food, great wine and great company, a world where your experience of wild Africa is defined not only by location, or the experience of sleeping under canvas, but also by the interpretative skills of a man who speaks its language, who knows best how to move through and with it.
 "I pride myself," he says, "on the fact that no two safaris I do are ever the same."
 As said, an extraordinary individual, a true conservationist, a thinker and a doer.

-Phil lives in Nairobi with his wife and business partner, Rachel, and their son Jackson.
+Phil lives in Nairobi with his wife and business partner, Rachel, and their two children.